Support for Children to Learn to Talk and Communicate

 What to do if you are worried

-If you are concerned about your child’s speech and language development, there are several steps you can take to get the support they need.
+If you have tried the activities and websites above but you are still concerned about your child’s speech and language development, there are several steps you can take to get the support they need.

 - Talk to Your Health Visitor or GP: They can provide guidance and may suggest further action.